stevesaliman/gradle-data-extractor-plugin/README.md

-I haven't published this to maven central yet, so if you want to use this plugin, you'll have to download the source, do a "gradle install" to install it you your local maven repo, then dd the following to your build.gradle file.
+I haven't published this to maven central yet, so if you want to use this plugin, you'll have to download the source, do a "gradle install" to install it you your local maven repo, then add the following to your build.gradle file.

 ```groovy
 buildscript {